agentsoz/bdi-abm-integration/examples/bushfire/scenarios/surf-coast-shire/data/synthetic-population/plan-algorithm/README.txt

 trips to and from.
 The only information in it that the algorithm needs is the columns "LandUse", "xcoord" and "ycoord".
 If the user would like to use a different csv to the example provided, these three bits of informations should have titles matching "LandUse", "xcoord" and "ycoord".

+There are 3 other required input files: "distributions", "location_maps", and "numbers".
-The input.csv file is where the distribution tables are stored.
+The distributions file specifies where each agent type is.
 For example, an agent type "Resident" might have the following distribution table:

-Resident, 100
+Resident
 home, 90, 90, 85, 75, 30, 20, 15, 10, 25, 50, 80, 85
-						    (EvacZone)
 work,  5,  5, 10, 15, 50, 60, 60, 50, 40, 30, 10, 10
-						    (Business District,Caravan Park,Hotel,Golf Club)
 beach, 0,  0,  0,  0,  5,  5, 10, 15,  5,  0,  0,  0
-					            (Beach)
 shops, 0,  0,  0,  5, 10, 10, 10, 20, 25, 15,  5,  0
-						    (Shops)
 other, 5,  5,  5,  5,  5,  5,  5,  5,  5,  5,  5,  5
-				                    (University,Secondary,Tafe,Kindergarten,Primary)

-The first line denotes the type "Resident" and the desired number of this agent type (can be zero).

-The subesquent line pairs denote an activity, its distribution and the "LandUse" locations in the Locations.csv file that this activity is associated with.
-(These locations should always be in brackets).
+where each column represents a two hour block of the 24 hour period, and the numbers in the table represent the percentage of the "Resident" population undertaking the activity at that time.
+Each table column must sum to 100 (the algorithm checks this).

+Each row represents an activity that that agent type can do.
 An activity may have any label, but must match with one of the specified activities in the MATSim config file.
 In general, it is easier to keep activity labels consistent across agent types, and instead vary the "LandUse" locations that they map to.

-It is not crucial to have the "LandUse" locations tabbed to the end of the distribution table, but is done so for formatting/readability of the distribution table.

-Each table column must sum to 100 (the algorithm checks this).
+NB at present, "home" is reserved as the first and last destination for ALL agents.
+This means that every agent should have their first activity listed as "home".
+The activity "work" is coded to have double duration, to make more realistic plans.

+The location_maps file is necessary to map the activities defined in the distributions file to locations in the Locations.csv file.

+The numbers file simply denotes the required number of each agent type.
 #RUNNING THE ALGORITHM
-The algorithm may be run on the command line with the arguments "Rscript plan-algorithm.R *input file* *locations file* *output file*"
+The algorithm may be run on the command line with the arguments "Rscript plan-algorithm.R *distributions file* *location_maps file* *numbers file* *Locations file* *output file*"

 Note that the output file will be in XML format, and ready to run in MATSim.